 g.
-The design of any sidewalk (i.e. width, grade, crossslope, materials) must be maintained across any driveway to indicate that, although a vehicle may cross, the area traversed by a vehicle remains part of the sidewalk.
+The design of any sidewalk (i.e. width, grade, crossslope, materials) must be maintained across any driveway to indicate that, although a vehicle may cross, the area traversed by a vehicle remains part of the sidewalk and the pedestrian use is primary.
 The depth of the sidewalk materials must be capable of supporting the weight of a vehicle.